canonical/canonicalwebteam.express-base/README.md

 Express base application used to create Canonical's websites.
 It fulfils the same role as [flask-base]() for websites based on Expressjs framework.

+## Husky

+There is a 'pre-commit' hook that is run before every commit to make sure that the project guidelines are fulfilled.
+This hook runs the script for formatting, linting and testing the project.

+The script is found in `.husky/pre-commit`.

+##

 # Vite + RSC